nfmoore/azureml-mlops-example-scenarios/.github/docs/data-factory-pipeline.md

 > **Note:**
 >
-> The same Azure Data Factory instance can be shared across many use-cases.

-> **Note:**
->
-> In a metadata-driven approach if a separate use-case adopts logic captured in an existing Azure Data Factory pipeline re-deploying the Azure Data Factory is not necessary.
+> In a metadata-driven approach re-deploying the Azure Data Factory pipelines is not necessary if a separate use-case adopts logic captured in an existing Azure Data Factory pipeline.
-> In this approach, a new record can be added to the control table in the database which stores metadata for the pipeline.
+> In this approach a new record can be added to the control table in the database which stores metadata for the pipeline.
-> For this, an updated DACPAC or run scripts using SQLCMD can be used within the CI/CD pipeline.
+> For this an updated DACPAC or run scripts using SQLCMD can be used within the CI/CD pipeline.

 ## Related resources